Analysis | Andrew Cuomo’s cringey apology

 Cuomo said that he didn’t remember the incident but that he would give the trooper the benefit of the doubt that it happened.
 And then he said this:

-“At public events,” he said, “troopers will often hold doors open or guard the doorways.
+“At public events, troopers will often hold doors open or guard the doorways.
 When I walk past them, I often give them a grip of the arm, a pat on the face, a touch on the stomach, a slap on the back.
-It’s my way of saying: ‘I see you, I appreciate you, and I thank you.'
+It’s my way of saying: ‘I see you, I appreciate you and I thank you.'
 I’m not comfortable just walking past and ignoring them.
 Of course, usually they are male troopers.”

 Contrast that with how James, the attorney general, said the trooper felt: “She told us that she felt completely violated to have the governor touch her, as she put it, between her chest and privates.”